-On a Mac, double click on this interface (or on another computer locate the interface on startup page through which you are getting Internet connectivity, e.g., mostly likely a WiFi or Ethernet interface, and select that interface.
-If you click on one of these interfaces to start packet capture, a screen like the one bellow will show information about the packets being captured.
+Let's take Wireshark out for a spin!
+If you click on one of these interfaces to start packet capture (i.e., for Wireshark to begin capturing all packets being sent to/from that interface), a screen like the one below will be displayed, showing information about the packets being captured.
 Once you start packet capture, you can stop it by using the Capture pull down menu and selecting Stop.